Ask Dr. Potato

 Always wash potatoes before baking, being careful not to break the skin.
 Then, pierce the skin with a fork to prevent the potato from bursting in the oven.
 Again, we recommend that you NEVER bake an Idaho® potato in foil.

-Idaho® potatoes should be baked in a 375°F convection oven for 50-55 minutes, or a 425°F conventional oven for 55-60 minutes.
+Idaho® potatoes should be baked at 400°F for 50-55 minutes (convection oven) and 55-60 minutes (conventional oven).
 An Idaho® potato is perfectly baked when it reaches an internal temp of 210 degrees F.